mehrab011/SmartCalc-Suite/README.md

 Requirements:

-1) Android Studio: Ensure you have Android Studio installed on your system.
+1)Android Studio: Ensure you have Android Studio installed on your system.
 You can download it from the Android Studio website.

 2)JDK (Java Development Kit): Make sure you have JDK installed on your system.
 You can download it from the Oracle website.